grafana/grafana/docs/sources/alerting/rules.md

 - No new notifications are sent as the alert rule is already in state `Alerting`.

-So as you can see from the above scenario Grafana will not send out notifications when other series cause the alert to fire if the rule already is in state ´Alerting`.
+So as you can see from the above scenario Grafana will not send out notifications when other series cause the alert to fire if the rule already is in state `Alerting`.
 To improve support for queries that return multiple series we plan to track state **per series** in a future release.

 ### No Data / Null values